rusterlium/rustler/README.md

 The library provides functionality for both Erlang and Elixir, however Elixir is favored as of now.

+**The current relase on crates.io is very old because we are in the middle of some big changes.
+If you want to use the project now you should use git master, but be prepared for breaking changes.**

 #### Features:
 * Safety - The code you write in a Rust NIF should never be able to crash the BEAM.
 * Interop - Decoding and encoding rust values into Erlang terms is as easy as a function call.